Coop & Condo Insurance in NYC

 You have to give some thought as to what a total gut renovation of your apartment down to the studs would cost, and that is about what level you need to avoid paying out of your own pocket.
 As I mentioned, the master policy will generally pay for the shell of the building and rebuilding the common areas.
 For post war construction, the general measure is a minimum of $300 a square foot, depending on the quality of construction and materials.
 Pre war construction with plaster walls, crown molding etc can easily start at $500 a square foot and up.

 So for a 1,000 square foot apartment, your coverage should be at the very least $300,000.

 Think about if you had to replace every single thing in your apartment.
 Clothes, shoes, coats, furniture, specialty fabrics, electronics, lighting, toys, tableware, wallpaper, window treatments, art, jewelry etc. Yikes.

 A rough guide for people in NYC making more than $250K per year, for every 1,000 square feet you have fully furnished, $200,000 in contents is prudent.

-Note: It’s usually more cost effective to insure your art and jewelry seperately but ask your broker or representive directly.
+Note: It’s usually more cost effective to insure your art and jewelry separately but ask your broker or representative directly.
 A Banksy print my husband bought 17 years ago recently sold at Christie’s for about 5 times more than we thought it was even worth today.
-Needless to say, we insured it right away under a seperate policy.
+Needless to say, we insured it right away under a separate policy.